marianposaceanu/search_redux/README.md

-# Full text search redux
+# Search redux

-The current version is just a code extract of a simple text search logic using  Postgres [functionality](http://www.postgresql.org/docs/8.3/static/textsearch.html) and a simple fallback for other RDBMs (e.g. Mysql)
+A simple way to add full text search to your Rails models.
+Currently supported RDBMs are [Postgres](http://www.postgresql.org/docs/8.3/static/textsearch.html) anda simple fallback for other RDBMs (e.g. Mysql).

-For now the usage is limited, it expects a `title` and a `content` column.
+## Requirements

+Search redux requires at least Ruby >= 1.9.2 and Rails >= 3.0.0 and Postgres >= 9.2.

 ## Installation